AliciaVaknin/shellHN/readme.md

 # ShellHN - Command line utility for Hacker News

 ## Installation:
+1. clone the git repository: git clone https://github.com/AliciaVaknin/shellHN.git

-1. Create a virtual environment that includes the following directories:
+2. Create a virtual environment that includes the following directories:
  'Click','requests','aiohttp','html2text','aiohttp','asyncio','logging'

- You can use the virtual environment that I created named "int".
+ You can see the virtual environment I created named "int".

- 2. From the command line cd the project directory and activate the virtual environment.
+3. From the command line cd the project directory and activate the virtual environment.

 ##Usage: